mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 shield which is carried on a sling when not in use.

 **Military Organization**
-The organization of the K’kree military reflects a strange mix of traditionalism and pragmatic adaptation to the modern combat environment.
+The organization of the K'kree military reflects a strange mix of traditionalism and pragmatic adaptation to the modern combat environment.
 The emphasis is on small groups of warriors on foot earning glory and status by